Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: Introduction

-One way to address this challenge is to derive a precise timeline of both the merger and the quenching process, and to test whether they are closely associated.
+The difficulty of establishing a direct causal link between mergers and quenching can be overcome by deriving a precise timeline of both the merger and the quenching process, and then testing whether they are closely associated.
 This is possible only for special cases.
 In particular, Collisional Ring Galaxies \citep[hereafter CRG, ][]{1976Lynds,1978Toomre,1993Hernquist}, which form as a result of mergers, offer precise observational insight into the timeline of the galaxy interaction through detailed analyses of their radially propagating density waves.
 One of the most prominent examples of CRGs in the local Universe is the Cartwheel Galaxy \citep{1977Fosbury,1992Marcum}, widely regarded as the prototypical case of this phenomenon \citep[see also,][]{1992Marcum,1995Higdon,2003Gao,2004Wolter,2005Mayya,2020Murugeshan,2023Hosseinzadeh}.
 Recent results by \citet{2024Ditrani} show that the star formation rate increases with distance from the center, peaking in the outer ring, while the gas-phase metallicity decreases with radius \citep{2022Zaragoza-Cardiel}.
-Both trends are consistent with the typical radial behavior observed in disc galaxies \citep[e.g.,][]{1982Guesten,2012Kennicutt,2014Sanchez,2025Khoram}.
+Both trends in SFR and metallicity are consistent with the typical radial behavior observed in disc galaxies \citep[e.g.,][]{1982Guesten,2012Kennicutt,2014Sanchez,2025Khoram}, confirming that the collisional ring is formed from the gas in the outer disk.
 Moreover, \citet{2023Mayya} report that the UV-bright regions within the Cartwheel's ring host multiple stellar populations, with the bulk of the far-ultraviolet emission arising from nonionizing stars aged between approximately 20 and 150 Myr.
+Note that the Cartwheel system is not an isolated case but instead exemplifies a broader class of CRGs in the local Universe.

 Other studies on CRGs, both in observations and simulations, exhibit enhanced star formation in the ring, typically characterized by a quiescent/low-SFR central region surrounded by a vigorously star-forming ring \citep[e.g.,][]{2005Mayya, 2007Bizyaev, 2020Murugeshan, 2024Ditrani}.
 This trend was specifically observed by \citet{2020Murugeshan} through the analysis of $\mathrm{H\textsc{i}}$ distribution, which in most cases revealed a significant concentration of neutral hydrogen in the ring and a corresponding deficiency in the central regions of CRGs.
 The observed ring expansion velocities in CRGs vary widely, ranging from a few tens to nearly 250 km/s \citep[e.g.,][]{2011Conn,2015Parker,2025Pasha}.
 In previous studies, reconstructing the radial expansion velocity of the ring has enabled estimates of its age and, consequently, the timing of the initial collision—typically within a few hundred million years.
 Additionally, tidal tails—frequently associated with major mergers in both the nearby and distant Universe \citep[e.g.,][]{2016Wen,2021Elmegreen}—are present in a subset of these galaxies, offering morphological evidence of recent gravitational interactions \citep[e.g.,][]{2011Conn,2018Renaud,2023AMartinez-Delgado,2025Pasha}.